Chennupati Jagadish

-Chennupati Jagadish AC (born 10 August 1957), an Indian-Australian physicist and academic, is the President of the Australian Academy of Science, and a Distinguished Professor of Physics at the Australian National University Research School of Physics.
+Chennupati Jagadish AC (born 1957), an Indian-Australian physicist and academic, is the President of the Australian Academy of Science, and an Emeritus Professor of Physics at the Australian National University Research School of Physics.
 He is head of the Semiconductor Optoelectronics and Nanotechnology Group which he established in 1990.
 He is also the Convener of the Australian Nanotechnology Network and Director of Australian National Fabrication Facility ACT Node.

 Education

 Jagadish obtained his B.Sc. degree in physics from Acharya Nagarjuna University (VSR College, Tenali) in 1977, M.Sc.
 (Tech) in applied physics (with specialization in electronics) from Andhra University in 1980 and M.Phil. and Ph.D. degrees in physics (semiconducting thin films) from the University of Delhi in 1982 and 1986, respectively.

 Career

-After completing his PhD in Physics at the University of Delhi, Jagadish worked at Sri Venkateswara College, New Delhi as a Lecturer in Physics and Electronics during 1985–1988.
+After completing his PhD in physics at the University of Delhi, Jagadish worked at Sri Venkateswara College, New Delhi as a lecturer in Physics and Electronics during 1985–1988.
 He was a post-doctoral fellow at Queen's University Physics Department during 1988–1990.
 He moved to the Australian National University in 1990 to join the newly established Department of Electronic Materials Engineering in the Research School of Physics.
-He has served as Vice-President and Secretary for Physical Sciences of the Australian Academy of Science (2012-2016) and was elected President of the Academy in May 2022, to serve a term of four years until May 2026.
+He has served as vice-president and Secretary for Physical Sciences of the Australian Academy of Science (2012-2016) and was elected President of the academy in May 2022, to serve a term of four years until May 2026.

 Jagadish also provides services to many other universities around the world as a guest faculty, distinguished faculty and holds honorary positions.
-Prestigious Universities such as Oxford University, Cambridge University, St. John's College, Cambridge, Nanjing University; Central South University, China, University of Electronic Science and Technology of China, Chengdu, China, Chinese Academy of Sciences, CIOMP-Changchun, Hefei University of Technology, Taiyuan University of Technology, University of Tokyo, Japan, Anna University, Chennai, Mangalore University, India, National Taiwan University, Indian Institute of Technology, Delhi, and Indian institute of Technology, Hyderabad, area few who have honored Prof. Chennupati with the honorary position in their respective departments.

-He is an active member of IEEE Australian Material Research Societv where he was President (2019-2022).
+He is an active member of IEEE Australian Material Research Society where he was President (2019-2022).
 He was also President, IEEE Photonics Society (2018-2019), and President, IEEE Nanotechnology Council (2008-2009), and regularly speaks at international conferences and meetings on Material Sciences, Photonics, Electronics, Semiconductors, Quantum Electronics, Physics, etc. He has also delivered plenary talks, and guest talks and organized several sessions in MRS, IEEE meetings around the globe.